The COVID-19 situation is worsening in India.

 Girls’ education is at stake – school closures due to the virus may set them back years.
 If we don’t act quickly, many will never return to the classroom.

-What is Plan International doing help the COVID-19 situation in India?
+What is Plan International doing to respond to the COVID-19 situation in India?

 Plan India was one of the first responders to the COVID-19 crisis in early 2020.
 Our response spread across 15 states, 43 districts and 31,411 villages.